TobiasHafner/lora-contester/lora-bridge/lora_debug_readme.md

 ### SF_SET
 The spreading factor set *(SF_SET)* feature allows to set the bridges spreading factor remotely by sending the following message.
 **| 10011001 | 10000001 | 8 bit spread_fact (byte) |**
 Thereby the 8 bit long spread_fact is the desired spread facor binary representation.
-Allowed are values between 7 (default) and 12.
+Allowed are values between 7 and 12 (default: 8).

 ### TX_SET
 The transmission power set *(TX_SET)* feature allows to set the bridges LoRa signal strength remotely by sending the following message.